 Meetings as a Communication Tool

-As part of your role you will need to chair or attend a number of meetings, for example the District meeting, Support Group meeting, Region meeting or District Annual General Meeting.
+As part of your role, you will need to chair or attend a number of meetings, for example, the District meeting, Support Group meeting, Region meeting, or District Annual General Meeting.
 As part of your induction, confirm the meetings you are expected to attend.

-The District meeting is an ideal forum to develop Leaders, both in terms of the way the meeting is run but also by allocating a slot on learning.
-This could be a sharing time where a Leader might teach the others a new song, a skill or an activity.
-Or you could schedule a discussion on a topic of direct interest such as leadership skills, Unit management, discipline in the Unit or program ideas.
+The District meeting is an ideal forum to develop Leaders, both in terms of the way the meeting is run also by allocating a slot for learning.
+This could be a sharing time where a Leader might teach the others a new song, a skill, or an activity.
+Or you could schedule a discussion on a topic of direct interest such as leadership skills, Unit management, discipline in the Unit, or program ideas.
 Anyone can lead a discussion at a meeting – maybe you could brainstorm topics that are interesting to everyone with a different person facilitating a discussion on each area over the course of the year.
 It is important to include time to encourage your new leader and note her progression help required.

 Above all the District meeting should be one in which everyone wants to take part and to attend.
 Don’t be afraid to make the meeting a purely social occasion, or to start with activities to help your team relax and get to know each other better.
 Even Leaders from the same Unit may not often get the chance just to relax and chat.
 A less structured meeting might also be the place you can really listen to and support your local Leaders.